Conditional Hierarchical Bayesian Tucker Decomposition for Genetic Data Analysis

+Two tensor decomposition methods are considered generalizations of singular value decomposition: Tucker decomposition, which decomposes a tensor as a core tensor multiplied by matrices along each mode, and CANDECOMP/PARAFAC (CP) decomposition, which decomposes a tensor as the sum of rank-one tensors \citep{kolda2009tensor}. \cite{luo2017tensor,luo2017tensor2} suggested using tensor decompositions to identify latent groups in biomedical fields, including genotyping and phenotyping.

-There are a few existing models for decomposing probability tensors using a Bayesian prior. \cite{dunson_xing_2009, zhou_bhattacharya_herring_dunson_2015} proposed using a Bayesian model in order to decompose a joint probability tensor according to the CANDECOMP/PARAFAC or canonical polyadic (CP) decomposition (i.e., as the sum of a rank-one tensors or a Tucker decomposition with diagonal core tensor).
-This decomposition is done as an infinite sum, which is later truncated.
-Also, \cite{yang_dunson_2016} proposed a Bayesian model to decompose a conditional probability tensor according to the Tucker decomposition (i.e., as a core tensor multiplied by matrices along each mode).
-Their conditional probability tensor expresses the conditional probability of one categorical response variable conditioned on $p$ categorical prediction variables.
-This decomposition uses a finite sized core tensor, which can be adjusted as part of the posterior algorithm. \cite{dunson_xing_2009,yang_dunson_2016,zhou_bhattacharya_herring_dunson_2015} all imposed Dirichlet priors (or a Dirichlet stick-breaking prior) on the components of the decomposition and then proposed a Gibbs sampling algorithm for the posterior computation.
-A Dirichlet prior is often used in modeling probabilities. \cite{dunson_xing_2009, zhou_bhattacharya_herring_dunson_2015} use a CP decomposition, while we use a Tucker decomposition. \cite{yang_dunson_2016} use a Tucker decomposition with $1$ response variable and $p$ predictor variables, while we use $p$ feature variables and $1$ sample variable.
-This requires a different formulation.
-In addition to this unique formulation, we add a hierarchical structure which has not been studied before in a tensor context.
+Models exist for decomposing probability tensors using a Dirichlet prior. \cite{dunson_xing_2009, zhou_bhattacharya_herring_dunson_2015} proposed using a Bayesian model to decompose a joint probability tensor using CP decomposition.
+Also, \cite{yang_dunson_2016} proposed a Bayesian model to decompose a conditional probability tensor according to the Tucker decomposition.
+They used a finite-sized core tensor, which can be adjusted as part of the posterior algorithm. \cite{dunson_xing_2009,yang_dunson_2016,zhou_bhattacharya_herring_dunson_2015} imposed Dirichlet priors (or a Dirichlet stick-breaking prior) on the components of the decomposition and proposed a Gibbs sampler for the posterior computation. \cite{dunson_xing_2009, zhou_bhattacharya_herring_dunson_2015} used a CP decomposition, while we use a Tucker decomposition. \cite{yang_dunson_2016} used a Tucker decomposition with $1$ response variable conditional on $p$ predictor variables, while we use $p$ feature variables conditional on $1$ sample variable.
+In addition to this different formulation, we add a hierarchical structure that has not been studied before in the tensor context.